code-lab-org/collab-java/README.md

 ## Introduction

-This project defines a simple graphical user interface for a multi-actor collaborative design study with surrogate parameter design tasks.
-It includes a manager GUI to control the advancement of tasks and a designer GUI to modify input variables and visualize output variables.
+This project provides a simple graphical user interface for a multi-actor collaborative design study with surrogate parameter design tasks.
+It includes a manager application to control the advancement of tasks and a designer application to modify input variables and visualize output variables.

 ## Pre-requisites